imagej/imagej.github.io/_pages/events/wiki-grand-opening/page-list.md

 As we review pages and mark them done, they will automatically disappear from the [Pages remaining](#pages-remaining) list, and advance the progress bar.
-Our goal is to review every page by the end of Thursday, June 4!
+Our goal is to review every page by the end of Friday, June 4!
 WE CAN DO IT! 💪

 ## Pages remaining